China prosecuting tycoon who considered Kushner investment

 Anbang, which is privately held, said earlier it raised 50 billion yuan ($8 billion) in capital in 2014 by taking on dozens of new shareholders.
 That increased its registered capital fivefold to 62 billion yuan ($9.5 billion), the biggest among Chinese insurers.

-Anbang denied that and accused Caixin, whose editor, Hu Shuli, is one of the country's most respected journalists, of publishing negative information about the company and Wu after pressing it to buy advertising.
+Anbang denied that and accused Caixin of publishing negative information about the company and Wu after pressing it to buy advertising.

 Friday's CIRC statement confirmed earlier news reports the agency sent investigators to Anbang in June.
 It said they pushed for unspecified improvements in operations and management.